jpauty/playground-functional-python/markdowns/higherOrder.md

 Again, to get the 10 first even numbers, with `filter` you can write: `evens = filter(lambda n: n%2==0, range(20))`.

 Like `map`, most of the time you can replace a call to `filter` by a generator expression: `evens = (n for n in range(20) if n%2 == 0)`.
-But, if you have the filtering function at hand, `filter` give very readable code: `evens = filter(isEven,range(20))`.
+But, if you have the filtering function at hand, `filter` gives very readable code: `evens = filter(isEven,range(20))`.

 # Aggregating a collections to a single value with `reduce`

-In this section we will study `reduce`, and we will also try learn some functional thinking: how can we convert imperative code to functional code ?
+In this section, we will study `reduce` and we will also try to learn some functional thinking: how can we convert imperative code to functional code ?
 We will rely on the factorial function as our supporting example.

+`reduce` takes 3 arguments:
+ 1. an accumulating function which takes 2 arguments : (1) the current accumulated value; (2) the current item.
+It return the final accumulated value.
+ 1. an iterator which contains the values to be accumulated;
+ 1. an initial value for the accumulated value.
+`reduce` returns the final accumulated value.

 ## From an imperative factorial to a functional one